MarineMehrabyan/computer-vision-object-counter/README.md

 2. NumPy

 ____Usage____
-Install the required dependencies using pip:
+1. Install the required dependencies using pip: pip install opencv-python numpy
-    _pip install opencv-python numpy_

-Save your input images in a folder and set the image path in the count_objects() function.
+2. Save your input images in a folder and set the image path in the count_objects() function.

-Run the script
+3. Run the script:  python3 count_objects.py
-    _python3 count_objects.py_

-The script will display the result and print the number of objects in each image.
+4. The script will display the result and print the number of objects in each image.

 ____Algorithm____